 There's a frustrating gap in the information available to Wharton Moelis applicants.
-Wharton publishes aggregate MBA class profile data every year — median GMAT, GPA, industries represented.
-But they do not break that out specifically for the Moelis Fellows deferred program.
+Wharton publishes aggregate MBA class profile data every year (median GMAT, GPA, industries represented), but they do not break that out specifically for the Moelis Fellows deferred program.
 So applicants are left piecing together a picture from scattered forum posts, LinkedIn profiles, and secondhand reports.

 I've done that work.
 Here's what the Wharton Moelis Fellows class profile actually looks like, and more importantly, what it tells you about what the program is selecting for.